 The threat of war

-The specter of war is more frightening now than ever before, with more nations having advanced weapon technologies that were once only the domain of the United States.
+The specter of war is more frightening now than ever before, with more nations having advanced weapon technologies, which were once the domain of only the United States.

 The Kuomintang (Chinese Nationalist Party) left China when Mao Zedong’s communist forces took control of China in 1949.
 They fled to an island off mainland China and formed what they called the Republic of China—now commonly called Taiwan.